KIZ GPU Cluster User Guide

 Assuming the submission script is named my_batchjob.sh, it is submitted to Slurm and executed as a batch job via the command sbatch my_batchjob.sh.

-The above script reserves two CPUs, one GPU, and 500MB of RAM per allocated CPU (i.e., 1GB in total) for 10 minutes.
+The above script reserves two CPUs, one GPU, and 500MB of RAM per allocated CPU (i.e., 1GB in total) for 10 minutes (format HH:MM:SS).
 Within this batch job, two job steps are to be executed.
 In the first step, the hostname of the compute node (srun hostname) is printed.
-In the second step prints information about the Linux distribution of the compute node.
+In the second step prints information about the Linux distribution installed on the compute node.

 Sending emails is possible via the --mail-user parameter.
 The type of notification is configured with --mail-type.
 Common notification types include ALL, BEGIN, END, FAIL, and REQUEUE.
 A complete list of notification types can be found in the documentation.
 Of course, the mail parameters can simply be omitted if you do not wish to receive email notifications.
 The status email at the end of a job (notification type END) includes information about the consumed resources and the duration of the job (similar to the seff <jobid> command).
 This overview can, for example, be used effectively for optimizing further executions of the same or similar jobs.